Introduction to Landscape Architecture

 This final semester-long project allows students to expand personal interests and talents, to hone decision-making abilities, and to sharpen professional skills through well-rounded, comprehensive completion of individual projects.
 Project must be approved by the faculty.

 Credits: 6; Prereq: LAA 4353 and LAA 4382.

 This studio will introduce students to decision-making and the regional scale (county-scale and larger).
 It will build upon the principles and technologies introduced in LAA 4382 as well as all the previous design studios.

 Credits: 5; Prereq: LAA 3420 and LAA 3421.

 Integration of the principles of construction with design.
-The class, a combination of lecture and studio, complements instruction in the design studio class.
+The class will be a combination of lecture and studio, complementing the instruction in the design studio class.
 Students will complete a full set of construction documents to support their design concept prepared in the beginning of the course.

 Special Studies in Landscape Architecture